tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-03-15-running-postgresql-and-flyway-with-docker-compose.md

 {% endhighlight %}

 ## Summary
 In this blog post we went through creating a schema with SQL scripts, which were then executed by Flyway.
 We configured PostgreSQL and Flyway to run in Docker Compose.
-Then we run few queries to make sure our database works as expected.
+Then we run a few queries to make sure our database works as expected.
 Final part was about stopping PostgreSQL and deleting instance completely.
 I hope you found it useful.